3D-I/phpbb-ext-nolimits/README.md

 ### How to install

-Download [the latest release](https://github.com/s9e/phpbb-ext-nolimits/releases/download/1.0/nolimits.zip) and unzip in the phpBB/ext directory of your forum.
+Download [the latest release](https://github.com/s9e/phpbb-ext-nolimits/releases/download/1.0.0/nolimits.zip) and unzip in the phpBB/ext directory of your forum.
 Then go to the ACP and enable the extension.

+### Support

+No support is provided for this extension.